ya3rub/bariq/README.md

-# About Bariq
+# Bariq | بَرِيق

-Bariq is a Golang interpreter for a simple programming language.
+Bariq (barīq) is a Golang interpreter for a simple programming language.
 The language incorporates immutable data structures and includes essential ones such as arrays and hash tables all guided by the awesome book by Thorstem ball [WaIGo](https://interpreterbook.com/).

 The interpreter supports advanced features such as closures and first-class functions, Adding Async-Await, Generators support for now.